Colt Canada C7: Diemaco LSW

 Colt and Diemaco also paired up to develop a squad automatic weapon variant of the series.
 The Diemaco Light Support Weapon (LSW) features an enlarged straight gas tube and an almost 1 inch thick heavy barrel to make the barrel less susceptible for overheating and hence increase the sustained or effective rate of fire capability.
-The LSW can only fire automatically.
+The LSW can only fire automatically and uses a proprietary Diemaco hydraulic buffer assembly.
 The LSW has a boxy square handguard with a carrying handle and a vertical foregrip that can be used as a monopod.

-The LSW was made with no bayonet lug until recently because of the original bipod.
+The LSW was made with no bayonet lug until 2001 due to the original bipod.
 A new bipod attaches to the same barrel yoke as the carrying handle and front grip, so current LSWs are made with a bayonet lug.
 Unlike many M16 variants, it fires from an open bolt, necessitating the removal of the forward assist for operating safety.
 It was the only weapon in the Diemaco product line to feature an M16A2-type fully adjustable rear sight, allowing the rear sight to be dialed in for specific range settings between 300 and 800 meters and to allow windage adjustments without the need of a tool or cartridge.

-The LSW was used by the Royal Danish Army and still is used by the Netherlands Marine Corps (LOAW / LOAWNLD) These arms fire from a closed bolt and also have a semi-automatic firing mode and forward assist.
-The Diemaco LSW was originally a license produced variant of the Colt 750, but both Colt and Diemaco have upgraded their respective weapons to include features like a detachable carry handle and other features separately.
+The LSW was used by the Royal Danish Army and is still used by the Netherlands Marine Corps (LOAW / LOAWNLD).
+It fires from a closed bolt and also has a semi-automatic firing mode and forward assist.
+The Diemaco LSW was originally a license produced variant of the Colt 750, but both Colt and Diemaco have upgraded their respective weapons to include features like a detachable carry handle.

-Other Diemaco variants

-C7CT and C8CT Designated Marksman variants
+C7CT and C8CT

-Diemaco's C7/C8 family is completed with two designated marksman variants, the C7CT and C8CT, with CT meaning Custom Tactical.
+Diemaco's C7/C8 family also has two designated marksman rifle variants, the C7CT and C8CT, with CT being short for Custom Tactical.
 These accurized C7/C8 variants are designed to provide accurate engagement up to 600 m, while providing system commonality to other fielded weapons.
 They have two-stage match triggers and weighted stocks to counterbalance the heavy 508 mm or 16 in free-floating barrel surrounded by a tubular forestock.
 A removable bipod, rails for designators, sling, etc. attach to that forestock.
 A special, distinctive pistol grip is fitted and the C7-style buttstock can be adjusted with shims.
 Sound suppressors are usually fitted.
 The rifle is designed as a sniper spotter weapon or a police containment weapon.
 The CT series weapons meet or exceed all applicable military standards including: reliability in all environmental and operational conditions, accuracy, lethality, maintainability in field conditions and safety.